What are Abandoned Calls?

 Ways to reduce call abandon rates

 - Increase staffing – This would be the holy grail when it comes to reducing abandon rates.
-The reason why callers abandon their call is majorly due to long waiting time which in turn is a result of all agents being occupied.
+The reason why callers abandon their call is majorly due to extended waiting time which is a result of occupied agents.
 If you have more agents the lesser will this problem be faced.

 - Modify your welcome message – Modifying your welcome message and the length of the recording can have an impact on the abandon rate.
 When callers hear a welcome message such as ‘your call is important to us,please hold’ repeatedly, they are bound to get frustrated.
 Also if the welcome message is too long and irrelevant , callers may drop out.
 Keeping these messages short and to the point would help.